Published: 25 Jun 2019

 Validate the tool’s test environment: The tool should be able to work with the network and hardware resources to enhance the test environment.
 If the tool fails to provide the required test environment, then this may not be able to drive the required traffic for the enterprise.

-The efficiency of the tool: While choosing a tool, enterprises should validate the efficiency of the testing tool.
+The efficiency of the tool: While choosing a tool, enterprises should validate the efficiency of the performance testing tool.
 If the tool is successful to generate the expected number of users with the already existing hardware, then the tool can be considered as efficient.

 – Helps in testing current scale & emulate real-time usage at peak loads to validate the performance